-Register for A/E/C Ownership & Leadership Transition Senior Executive Roundtable NOW and build the skills you need to secure your future, your finances, and your legacy.
+Register for A/E/C Transition Planning Workshop: From Idea to Execution NOW and build the skills you need to secure your future, your finances, and your legacy.
 Over two interactive and engaging days with leading experts and fellow firm executives, you learn:

 Why Transition Plans Fail – And How to be Sure Yours Won't

 - When to separate “ownership” from “leadership”

 - 7 common mistakes of transition planning (and avoiding them)